-The reformed criteria means that it is crucial that learners are adequately prepared prior to being entered for an assessment.
-Several examples have been noted where learners were evidently not at the level being assessed, with some very low marks being awarded, and in some assessments no calculations/responses were seen that justified any marks at all across the whole assessment.
-Centres are advised that learners undertake an initial/diagnostic assessment prior to being entered for any assessment, so that all learners can be entered onto the correct level.
-This will also enable learners and centres to identify gaps in learners' skills and formulate a learning plan that meets these needs prior to undertaking the required level of assessment.
-Learners also need to be confident in their underpinning skills and have the ability to transfer the necessary skills to a range of tasks and across mathematical content areas.
+The reformed criteria means that it is essential that all learners are adequately prepared prior to being entered for an assessment.
+Several examples have been noted where learners were clearly not at the level being assessed, with some very low marks being awarded including in some instances of zero marks where no calculations or responses were seen at all.
+In addition there were some assessments that had insufficient evidence to justify any marks at all across the whole assessment.
+Centres are advised to ensure that learners undertake an initial/diagnostic assessment prior to being entered for any assessment, so that all learners can be entered onto the correct level.
+This will also enable learners and centres to identify gaps in learners' skills and develop a learning plan that meets these needs, prior to undertaking an appropriate level of assessment.
+Learners also need to be confident in their underpinning skills and have the ability to transfer the necessary skills to a range of tasks and across mathematical content areas, especially crucial when dealing with tasks that involve more than one mathematical content area.

-Learners also need to have experience of the online assessment to ensure that they are familiar with the enhanced facilities now required to complete the assessments, e.g. the use of the drawing tool for drawing shapes, plotting of values on graphs and indicating the position of particular items for some tasks.
+Learners also need to have had the opportunity to use the practice online assessments so that they are familiar with the tools for drawing shapes, plotting values on graphs including lines of best fit on scatter diagrams and indicating the position of particular items for some tasks as well as the use of an online protractor.